-If you don’t see your domain listed, click your account icon in the top right corner of the screen, and sign in with the username and password you used to purchase your domain.
+If you don’t see your domain, in the top-right corner, click your profile image and sign in with the username and password that was used to purchase the domain.

-- Choose to either pay with the card on file or click Add a new payment method to pay with a new card.
+- Choose to pay with the card on file or click Add credit or debit card to pay with a new card.

 - Click Buy to complete the transaction.